 You might also consider a franchise affiliate program to boost your growth; we’ve got everything you need toget started.

-• They harness the power of trust: People trust their peers far more than ads and other messages your franchise puts out.
-They’re more likely to become a franchise owner or customer if a peer refers them to you.
+• They harness trust.
+People trust their peers far more than ads.
+They’re more likely to become a franchise owner or customer if someone they know refers them.

 Are you ready for a franchise referral program?

 Not all franchise businesses are ready for a referral program.
-Before you start one, make sure you have the needed factors in place for success.
+Before you start one, ask the foundational question: are people already talking about you?

-• A fairly large company, with several franchises already, for the referral program to be worth your while
+• A fairly large company with several franchises already

-• Knowledge of the rewards that would motivate referrals
+• Rewards that would motivate referrals of high-value franchise candidates

-• A healthy list of satisfied existing customers (ideally, with some customers who already referred you without prompting)
+• A healthy list of satisfied existing customers (ideally, some who already refer you without prompting)

 • Quality products or services worth referring

-• Buy-in from your franchises, to help maintain the program
+• Buy-in from your franchisees to help maintain the program

 • A high level of customer satisfaction (checking your reviews is a great way to confirm this)